maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 and the popular static site generator [Jekyll](https://jekyllrb.com/).
 Blog posts use snippets of YAML for front matter and Markdown for the body of the post.
-[Markdown] (https://daringfireball.net/projects/markdown/) is a text-to-HTML conversion tool for web writers that allows you to write blog post text using an easy-to-read, easy-to-write plain text format, and then convert your text to HTML for your blog.
+[Markdown] (https://daringfireball.net/projects/markdown/) is a text-to-HTML conversion tool for web writers that allows you to write blog post text using an *easy-to-read, easy-to-write plain text format*, and then convert your text to HTML for your blog.
 For example, you can see the source text for this paragraph below.
 ```